 Y’all remember the Dark Chocolate Coconut Cookies I shared?
-That base cookie recipe is one of my favorites so I decided to do some more baking & I made some more cookies.
+That base cookie recipe is one of my favourites so I decided to do some more baking & I made some more cookies.
 Only this time we made some sandwich cookies.
 But instead of just any old icing or frosting in the middle, I had a bag of Hershey Kisses so I decided to use those.
-And it was soooo good!
+And it was soo good!
 Plus it was really easy!
 You just simply set the Kiss on top of the warm cookie pretty much straight from the oven & let it melt, then top it with a second cookie.

 - ¼ cup butter, at room temperature

 - ¼ cup shortening

 - pinch of salt

 - 1 & ¼ cups all purpose flour

 - 3 tablespoons milk